artefactory/artefactory-connectors-kit/docs/source/readers.rst

-``--ttd-report-schedule-name``  Name of the Report Schedule to create ``--ttd-start-date``            Start date of the period to request (format: YYYY-MM-DD) ``--ttd-end-date``              End date of the period to request (format: YYYY-MM-DD) ``--ttd-normalize-stream``      If set to True, yields a NormalizedJSONStream (spaces and special characters replaced by '_' in field names, which is useful for BigQuery).
-Else (default), yields a standard JSONStream.
+``--ttd-report-schedule-name``  Name of the Report Schedule to create ``--ttd-start-date``            Start date of the period to request (format: YYYY-MM-DD) ``--ttd-end-date``              End date of the period to request (format: YYYY-MM-DD)
 ==============================  ===========================================================================================================================================================================================

 If you need any further information, the documentation of The Trade Desk API can be found `here <https://api.thetradedesk.com/v3/portal/api/doc/ApiOverview>`__.